USA Banner

 Overseeing the construction of new pipelines to ensure safety and reliability is one of PHMSA's missions.
 The first element of this mission is proper design and construction of pipelines.
 This is essential to establish the pipeline's fitness for service.
 Pipeline construction inspections also verify operators follow federal regulatory requirements.

-In the last few years, the pipeline industry experienced unparalleled growth to satisfy the Nation's energy demand and bring new sources of supply to the market.
-In response, PHMSA has stepped up the number of pipeline construction inspections performed each year to accommodate new pipeline growth.
-The figure below shows how our efforts have increased to meet these construction projects.
-The COVID-19 pandemic caused fewer days to be devoted to construction in 2020 and 2021, but PHMSA is returning to more regular inspection activities and expects the days to rebound.
-PHMSA's inspection of these new pipeline projects are intended to verify that pipeline operators are complying with pipeline safety regulations.
+In the last decade, the pipeline industry experienced unparalleled growth to satisfy the Nation's energy demand and bring new sources of supply to the market.
+In response, PHMSA stepped up the number of pipeline construction inspections to accommodate new pipeline growth.
+The figure below shows our efforts in inspecting these construction projects.
+The COVID-19 pandemic caused fewer days to be devoted to construction, but PHMSA is returning to more regular inspection activities.
+PHMSA's inspection of these new pipeline projects is intended to verify that pipeline operators are complying with pipeline safety regulations.

 PHMSA has increased its new pipeline construction inspections in response to new pipeline projects